 1. Generative Adversarial Networks (GANs)

-GANs consist of two neural networks: a generator and a discriminator.
-The generator creates new synthetic data, while the discriminator evaluates and improves the generator's output by comparing it with real data.
+GANs consist of two neural networks: the generator and the discriminator.
+The generator creates synthetic samples, while the discriminator evaluates their authenticity against real data, continuously improving the generator’s output.

-- Applications include creating artificial images for computer vision and generating virtual reality simulations.
+- Used in applications such as computer vision and virtual reality simulations.

 2. Variational Autoencoders (VAEs)

-VAEs compress data into latent space and decode it to produce new synthetic samples, relying on probabilistic modeling for accuracy.
+VAEs compress data into a latent space before decoding it into new synthetic samples.
+Unlike GANs, VAEs rely on probabilistic modeling.

-- Applications include generating medical imaging datasets and creating design variations for products.
+- Applications include generating medical imaging datasets and varying product designs.

 3. Transformer-Based Models